I’ve traveled a lot on my own.

 Don’t be stupid about your safety.

-One evening after dinner with friends in the Meatpacking District I walked back to my hotel.
+One evening after an early dinner with friends in the Meatpacking District I walked back to my hotel.
 It was about 26 blocks uptown and 9 blocks across.
 Normally I would have jumped in a taxi.

 Being my fifth trip to New York I knew the areas I was walking through well.
 I stuck to the main avenues which were crowded with people (many of them walking home from dinner themselves) and made sure all of the side streets I walked down were busy, well-lit and again streets I knew well.
 There was no chance of me getting lost.